Pipedream with Dylan Pierce

 00:45:38 - Dylan Pierce

-Yeah, so we don't.
-We didn't look up the puppeteer documentation once and we just sat here and just kind of played with prompts, looked at HTML and we grabbed comments and we could play with it more and grab the author name, grabbed a upvotes grab reply counts.
+Yeah, so we didn't look up the Puppeteer documentation once, and we just sat here and played with prompts, looked at HTML, and grabbed comments.
+And we could play with it more and grab the author name, upvotes, reply counts.
 There's all kinds of data to play with.
 But yeah, you can scrape Reddit in this way.

 00:45:59 - Scott Steinlage